juandvelaz/juandvelaz/README.md

 ---------------------------

 * 🌍  I'm based in Chicago, IL
-* 🧠  I'm currently tinkering with Machine Learning using TensorFlow.js
+* 🧠  I'm currently working on updating my projects
 * ✉️  You can contact me at [juandvelaz@gmail.com](mailto:juandvelaz@gmail.com)